 Do not step into a gym and train your first client without it!

-It’s a crucial part of any personal trainer’s armory and something that you must have in place at all times.
+It’s a crucial part of any personal trainer’s armory and something you must always have in place.

-That’s because it offers you protection, for example, a client gets injured while you are training them.
+That’s because it offers you protection; for example, if a client gets injured while you are training them.

-Depending on where you are based and who you work for, you need to determine who covers your liability insurance.
+Depending on where you are based and who you work for, you must determine who covers your liability insurance.

 For example, if you work for a large franchise gym, the chances are that they take out liability insurance for all their trainers.